New RCOG President elected

-In February 2025, the Royal College of Obstetricians and Gynaecologists (RCOG) will launch the process to elect its new President.
+In February 2025, the Royal College of Obstetricians and Gynaecologists (RCOG) launched the process to elect its new President.

 The President is the chair of the RCOG’s Council, an ambassador for the global community of obstetricians and gynaecologists, and a professional leader for the specialty.